MarcoJanse/AZ-140/MS-Learn/MS-Learn-notes-AZ-140.md

 If you need synchronous replication to minimize data loss, then we recommend you use FSLogix Cloud Cache instead.

+## Montoring

+Before you start using Azure Monitor for Azure Virtual Desktop, you'll need to set up the following things:

+- At least one configured Log Analytics Workspace.
+Use a designated Log Analytics workspace for your Azure Virtual Desktop session hosts to ensure that performance counters and events are only collected from session hosts in your Azure Virtual Desktop deployment.
+- Enable data collection for the following things in your Log Analytics workspace:
+  - Diagnostics from your Azure Virtual Desktop environment
+  - Recommended performance counters from your Azure Virtual Desktop session hosts
+  - Recommended Windows Event Logs from your Azure Virtual Desktop session hosts

+### Open Azure Monitor for Azure Virtual Desktop

+You can open Azure Monitor for Azure Virtual Desktop by doing the following:

+Go to the Azure portal.
+Search for and select Azure Monitor from the Azure portal.
+Select Insights Hub under Insights, then select Azure Virtual Desktop.
+Once you have the page open, enter the Subscription, Resource group, Host pool, and Time range of the environment you want to monitor.

+### Log Analytics settings

+To start using Azure Monitor for Azure Virtual Desktop, you'll need at least one Log Analytics workspace. **Use a designated Log Analytics workspace for your Azure Virtual Desktop session hosts** to ensure that performance counters and events are only collected from session hosts in your Azure Virtual Desktop deployment.

 ## Troubleshooting

 ### Client troubleshooting